 Whereas Captain Righter’s Cavalry Company represented the men of Marion County who engaged the enemy as guerrillas, Captain Arnett’s Cavalry Company represented the men of Marion County who engaged the enemy as regular soldiers.
 Their amalgamation into Captain Ezekiel Martin’s Cavalry Company perpetuated the heritage of each in a single unit.
 Together in that single unit, the brothers Ezekiel, David, and William F. Martin would once again serve.
 Finally, their brother Blackburn Martin transferred in from the 62nd Mounted Infantry Regiment on June 12, 1864.

 At last the Martin brothers of Marion County were united in Company B of the 20th Virginia Cavalry Regiment.
 The beginning of the war found them spread across northwestern Virginia, and their service took them even further on varying paths.
 Captain Ezekiel Martin may be the only man who served in every Confederate regiment and ranger company associated with Marion County.
 He served under Brigadier General William L. Jackson in the 31st Infantry and the 19th Cavalry, and he served under Colonel William W. Arnett in the 31st Infantry and the 20th Cavalry.
 All four brothers raided northwestern Virginia under Brigadier General John D. Imboden.
 Private Blackburn Martin rode with the McNeills in the 62nd Mounted Infantry, and he served in the Moccasin Rangers, with whom Ezekiel, David, and William F. Martin served in the 19th Cavalry.
 Together in Company B of the 20th Virginia Cavalry Regiment they would each serve out the remainder of the war, which all of them survived.
-Apart from the early death of Blackburn Martin at some point in the late 1860’s — the circumstances of which remain a mystery — the Martin brothers grew old, living out their days in the land for which they fought, and lost, but held all the same.
+As with the mysterious circumstances of the demise of Blackburn Martin at some point in the late 1860’s, the precise fate of David and William F. Martin remain unclear.
+Peter B. Righter died in 1895, and is buried in the Righter Cemetery in Harrison County.
+In 1911, Captain John Righter was laid to rest in the Martin Cemetery, Marion County, not far from his first lieutenant and first cousin, Captain Ezekiel Martin, who died in 1907.
+The guerrilla captains of Marion County grew old, living out their days in the land for which they fought and lost, but held all the same.